What Is VSCO App

 One of the cool things about VSCO is that it’s relatively light on text compared to other social media platforms, so users that want to chat have to use direct messages (DMs).
 And as with DMs on other social media platforms, there is always the potential for abuse when talking to strangers online.
 And much like with TikTok, which is another app that relies on creative performance to drive engagement, kids who use VSCO pictures are susceptible to predators who may use flattery to strike up relationships.

-Fortunately, whether or not your child is a VSCO girl or boy, Bark monitors VSCO direct messages — including photos in our Android Kids app — for situations like these, along with signs of cyberbullying, self-harm, suicidal ideation, threats of violence, and more.
-For parents looking for comprehensive online safety, Bark also monitors text messages, email, YouTube, and 24+ social media platforms for these same issues.
-Sign up today for a free, one-week trial!
+Fortunately, whether or not your child is a VSCO girl or boy, Bark monitors the VSCO app direct messages — including photos in our Android Kids app — for situations like these, along with signs of cyberbullying, self-harm, suicidal ideation, threats of violence, and more.
+For parents looking for comprehensive online safety, Bark also monitors text messages, email, YouTube, and 24+ social media platforms for these same issues. for a free, one-week trial!

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.